 Discussion

-Chanie is a character filled with conflict over the beliefs her Hasidic sect hold dear and her desire to see some of the outside world.
-Chanie's choice might dismay some readers, but the truth is that for the type of sect that Chanie belongs to, her beliefs are deeply ingrained and the ties to her large family are deeply held.
+In The World Outside, readers learn what life is like in the Lubavitch-Hasidic community through the character of Chanie who is deeply conflicted.
+She struggles with the beliefs her Hasidic sect hold dear and her desire to see some of the outside world.
+While Chanie's choice might disappoint some readers, the reality is that for the type of sect that Chanie belongs to, her beliefs are deeply ingrained and the ties to her large family are deeply held.
 Wiseman does a wonderful job of portraying the internal conflict Chanie struggles against.
 Readers will suspect that Chanie's difficult and uncompromising mother has likely faced similar choices in her past.
+Many of the other characters in the novel are well developed and interesting; Chanie's strict and forceful mother, Jade who is open and welcoming with her friendship, and David who falls in love with Chanie and who demonstrates his love for her by his care for her family.

 Book Details: